zlfn/GBS_Es/readme.md

 ## File Explanation

  1. com.dayo.executer.ui

+ This fragments are called by navigation bar
-   - HomeFragment.kt: Which fragment will displays first
+   - HomeFragment.kt: Which fragment will displays first(call by default fragment in bottom navigation bar)
    - SettingsFragment.kt: Which fragment allows user to edit settings

  2. com.dayo.executer